FlashGooden/portfolio-v2/content/projects/RpsHero.md

   - Ruby on Rails
   - NES.css
   - Bootstrap
-showInProjects: true
+showInProjects: false
 ---

 A turn based sprite game where you can level up and have your scores saved to the leaderboards.